Skip to the main content.

 When it comes to engaging the next generation, Talmadge underscores the necessity of adapting to the evolving industry and addressing a workforce that highly esteems a balanced work-life paradigm.
 Presently, individuals seeking employment place significant value on work-life balance, task-specific methodologies, and the creation of opportunities for women in the industry, especially in areas like maternity and caregiving.

-Reflecting on the current climate, the aviation industry has shown resilience in the face of challenges.
+Reflecting on the current climate in general and supply chain challenges in particular, the aviation industry has shown resilience in the face of challenges.
 Embracing new technologies, evolving culture, and intensifying efforts to attract and retain the next wave of aviation professionals have become imperative.
 Despite these hurdles, with proactive measures and an evolving mindset, the industry is gradually working its way toward recovery and innovation.